 While most tourists visit the famous Bukchon Hanok Village, the savviest ones head over to the less crowded and less popular Eunpyeong Hanok Village.

-It is true that the area is harder to reach from the city center and you will have to put aside half of the day for the trip, but in my opinion, it is worth it when you have more time to spend in Seoul.
+It is true that the area is harder to reach from the city center, and you will have to set aside half a day for the trip, but in my opinion, it is worth it when you have more time to spend in Seoul.

-The view over the mountain and the traditional houses is stunning, and there are a few cafes that offer great Instagram spots.
+The view over the mountain and the traditional houses is stunning, and a few cafes offer great Instagram spots.

 Cafe 1in1jan(一人一杯)